mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 image_preview: "/assets/dataexplorer_plot_logo.jpg"

 ---
 Did you know that **80% of data science** is spent _cleaning & preparing_ data for analysis?
 Yep, that's right! _NOT_ modeling (the fun stuff).
 This process is called Exploratory Data Analysis (EDA).

-R has an excellent Exploratory Data Analysis solution: It's called `DataExplorer​`.
+R has an excellent Exploratory Data Analysis solution that is almost guaranteed to speed up your exploratory analysis 10X: It's called `DataExplorer​`.
 And I'm going to get you up and running with `DataExplorer` in under 5-minutes.
 Here's what you learn in this R-Tip:

 1. **How to make an Automatic EDA Report in seconds with `DataExplorer`**
 2. **BONUS: How to use the 7 most important EDA Plots to get exploratory insights.**